HERcuLesKAR/Spotify_Clone/README.md

 This is made by watching a tutorial of Code with Harry on Youtube as a laerning process of HTML, CSS and JavaScript

-all thanks to Code with Harry
+All thanks to Code with Harry